Child Safety and Wellbeing Policy

 Scope

-This policy applies to all staff, volunteers, and contractors in the school environment, whether or not they work in direct contact with children or young people.
-This policy also applies to school council members where indicated.
+applies to all school staff, volunteers and contractors whether or not they work in direct contact with students.
+It also applies to school council members where indicated.

 Definitions